deviprasad80/hello-world/FAQ.md

 ------------------------------------------------------------------------------------------------------
 ## Q:After booting the SONiC switch, it always has default IP configured on each port.
 How to build an image without this default IP address configured on each port?

-## A: During the initial install and boot process, Sonic creates the IPs for each interface and stores this in the config_db.json file (in /etc/sonic).
+**A**: During the initial install and boot process, Sonic creates the IPs for each interface and stores this in the config_db.json file (in /etc/sonic).
 These interfaces can either be deleted or replaced in the file and then reapply the configuration.
 Also replacing the config_db.json can be part of the deployment strategy.

 (https://groups.google.com/forum/#!topic/sonicproject/fKKDyunc6h8)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Q:Which daemon writes to APP_DB?

-## A: "fpmsyncd" daemon writes to APP_DB
+**A**: "fpmsyncd" daemon writes to APP_DB

 -------------------------------------------------------------------------------------
 ## Q:Where does the configuration from "teamd" has been moved to?